Hamas accepts an Arab ceasefire proposal on Gaza as Palestinian death toll passes 62,000

 Israel has rejected such allegations, saying it allows in enough food and accusing the U.N. of failing to promptly deliver it.
 U.N. agencies say they are hindered by Israeli restrictions and the breakdown of law and order in the territory, around three-quarters of which is now controlled by Israel.

-In response, Israel revoked the visas of Australian representatives to the Palestinian Authority and told the Israeli Embassy in Australia to “carefully examine” any official visa applications from Australia to Israel, Foreign Minister Gideon Saar wrote on X.

-Australia joined 27 other Western-allied nations in a joint statement last month calling for an end to the war and joined a smaller circle of countries in sanctioning two far-right Israeli government ministers accused of inciting violence against Palestinians in the Israeli-occupied West Bank. ___
+The U.N.
+World Food Program said Monday that U.N. partner organizations reported that community kitchens in north and south Gaza produced 380,000 daily meals daily last week — far fewer than the more than 1 million daily meals they produced in April. ___

 Magdy reported from Cairo and Lidman reported from Tel Aviv, Israel.
-Associated Press writer Rod McGuirk contributed from Canberra, Australia.
+Associated Press writers Edith Lederer at the United Nations and Rod McGuirk in Canberra, Australia contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war